-Cybersecurity requirements, vulnerabilities, threats and more sophisticated and targeted computer crime could pose a risk to our systems, networks, products and data.
+Cybersecurity requirements, vulnerabilities, threats and more sophisticated and targeted computer crime poses a risk to our systems, networks, products and data.

 Our information technology systems provide critical data connectivity, information and services for internal and external users.
 These interactions include, but are not limited to, ordering and managing materials from suppliers, inventory management, shipping products to customers, processing transactions, summarizing and reporting results of operations, complying with regulatory, legal or tax requirements and other processes necessary to manage our business.
-Our computer systems face the threat of unauthorized access, computer hackers, computer viruses, malicious code, organized cyber-attacks and other security problems and system disruptions.
-These threats may be heightened due to the ongoing military conflict between Ukraine and Russia.
+Our computer systems face the threat of unauthorized access, computer hackers, computer viruses, malicious code, organized cyber-attacks, the unauthorized use of artificial intelligence and other security problems and system disruptions.
+These threats may be heightened due to the ongoing military conflict between Ukraine and Russia and Israel and Hamas.
 We rely heavily on our information technology systems, networks and services, some of which are managed, hosted and provided by third-parties to conduct our business.

 Cyber-attacks are evolving and include, but are not limited to, malicious software, destructive malware, attempts to gain unauthorized access to data, manipulation of data, disruption or denial of service attacks and other electronic security breaches that could lead to disruptions in critical systems, unauthorized release of confidential, personal or otherwise protected information, including trade secrets, and corruption of data, networks or systems.
 We provide products and services to customers who also face cyber threats.
-Our products and services may be subject to cyber threats and we may not be able to detect or deter such threats, which could result in losses that could adversely affect our customers and our company.
-For example, in December 2020, Bal Seal identified file encryption activity and ransom notes on systems within its environment indicative of a Doppelpaymer ransomware attack, which disrupted Bal Seal's information technology systems.
-Although no payments were made to the threat actor, the interruption resulted in a temporary delay of revenue and in the incurrence of incremental costs for the year ended December 31, 2020; however, the incident was not material to the Company's fiscal year 2020 financial results.
+Our products and services are subject to cyber threats and we may not be able to detect or deter such threats, which could result in losses that could materially adversely affect our customers and our company.
+We have experienced cybersecurity attacks, including but not limited to, a Doppelpaymer ransomware attack in 2020.
+As of the date of this report, such incidents have not been material to our business or financial results.

-We could also be impacted by cyber threats in our suppliers', partners' and customers' systems that are used in connection with our business, including threats directed towards our third-party and cloud service providers.
+We could also be impacted by cyber incidents in our suppliers', partners' and customers' systems that are used in connection with our business, including threats directed towards our third-party and cloud service providers.
 Any such breach could compromise our networks and the information there could be accessed, publicly disclosed, lost or stolen.
-These events, if not prevented or mitigated, could damage our reputation, require remedial action and lead to loss of business, regulatory actions, potential liability and other financial losses.
-To address the risks to our information technology systems and data, we manage an information security program, maintain strong incident report capabilities and perform daily off-site backups.
-Additionally, we have put in place business continuity plans and security precautions for our critical systems, including a back-up data center.
-Updates on cyber security are provided to the Board of Directors at least twice a year.
+These events, if not prevented or mitigated, could damage our reputation, require remedial action and lead to loss of business, regulatory actions, potential liability and other financial losses, any of which could have a material adverse impact on our business, financial condition and results of operations.